CyberVarun/dotfiles/README.md

 If you are on Ubuntu download the latest version from github repository of tools.

-⚠️ The following zsh configurations are created for fedora (zsh1) & endeavour OS (zsh2).
+⚠️ The following zsh configurations are created for fedora.
 It can work on other distros but don't forget to change the aliases according to you distros.

-### ZSH

 To install execute.